Your guide to Ayurveda includes an overview of Vata, Pitta, and Kapha dosha.

 Food has a profound effect on the body and the brain, more so than the activities we choose.
 Switching up what we eat to suit our constitution is one of the fundamental attributes of leading an Ayurvedic lifestyle.

-Gut health is essential to maintaining proper health.
 By choosing the right foods and flavor profiles, you have the opportunity to boost your body’s immunity and give yourself all the essential nutrients you need.

-In each booklet, you’ll find:
+In each of the dosha nutrition booklets, you’ll find:

-The foods to eat and foods to avoid.
+Foods to eat and foods to avoid.